By Betty of Betty & Baby (bio below)

 2. After confirming a sensitivity or allergen, immediately remove it from your diet and make a plan

 As a nursing mother, you need to have a nutritious and varied diet, not just for babe, for your body too!
 Remember that your body is drawing nutrients from you to provide for baby…if you’re lacking, you both suffer for it.
 Food allergies and breastfeeding can go hand-in-hand.
 You can safely eliminate allergens to protect your wee little one.
 If you’re cutting out egg, try flax-a great source for omega fatty acids and functions as a rise-aid for baking.
 If you’re cutting out nuts, nut-milk, or nut spread, try a seed!
 Our go to is sunflower butter-it’s delicious and I prefer it to peanut.
 Try flax milk or hemp milk-baby J drinks hemp milk every day, which is an excellent alternative to whole milk and has the most similar fat ratio to cow’s, with additional iron and omega fatty acids.
 It’s literally the next best thing to breast milk in my opinion.
+If you need help with meal planning, Real Plans is a wonderful app that allows you to eliminate many foods and alter it to fit your diet.

 3. Make a goal and reward yourself for sticking to it